jmwohl/Openframe-JSClientDocs/source/index.md

 If you have several addresses that you need to geocode, batch geocoding is a much faster options since it removes the overhead of having to perform multiple `HTTP` requests.

-Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, suppliying a `JSON` array in the body.
+Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, suppliying a `JSON` array in the body or a `JSON` object with any key of your choosing.

 <aside class="warning">
 You can batch geocode up to 10,000 addresses at the time.